jprofessionals/pn532/README.md

 The workflow for detecting ISO14443-A cards, one at a time:
 * Send command SAMConfiguration (0x14) with parameters "Normal Mode" (0x01), "No Timeout" (0x00) and "IRQ" enabled (0x01).
 (Our code does not use interrupt handlers, but enabling IRQ does no harm...)
 * Send command RFConfiguration (0x32) with parameters "RF field" (0x01) set to 0x01 (bit1 "Auto RFCA" Off and bit0 "RF" On).
-This makes PN532 enable RF field immediately and without caring about othe rexternal fields.
+This makes PN532 enable RF field immediately and without caring about other external fields.
 * Send command InListPassiveTarget (0x4A) with parameters "Max Targets" set to 0x01 (only detect one card) and "BaudRate Type" set to 0x00 (detect ISO14443-A cards).
 In the response to this command, the first Data byte is number of targets found.
 If this is 0x01, a card is detected and we parse the ID out from the preceding TargetData

 # Notes on implementation